 Other Los Angeles women in history

 Kate Crane Gartz (1865 – 1949) was Gloria’s mother and was the heiress to the Crane Plumbing fortune.
-She hosted guests such as Albert Einstein, Upton Sinclair, Charlie Chaplin, and Henry Ford, and occasionally held seances.
-She was labeled a Bolshevik and was one of the founders of the Pasadena Playhouse.
+She was one of the founders of the Pasadena Playhouse, Pasadena Civil League, and the American Civil Liberties Union, built a kindergarten, and financed a clinic for the Pasadena Home for the Aged.

 Greta Magnusson-Grossman (1906-1999) was an award-winning Swedish furniture designer who immigrated to the U.S. in 1940 and settled in California.
-She helped shape the architectural scene in Los Angeles and was one of the first people to introduce Swedish modernism to America.
+She helped shape the architectural scene in Los Angeles and was one of the first to introduce Swedish modernism to America.

-She was quoted in 1951 saying that California design “is not a superimposed style, but an answer to present conditions.
+She said, “California design is not a superimposed style, but an answer to present conditions.
 It has developed out of our own preference for living in a modern way.”
 The homes she designed were crafted with classic modern materials like steel and stone and incorporated rich woods and warm natural light.

 Harriet Williams Russell Strong (1844 – 1926) founded the Ebell of Los Angeles, a women’s club in 1894.
 She served as President for three consecutive terms.
 The mission of the Ebell is “to interest women in the study of all branches of literature, art, and science and the advancement of women in every branch of culture.”